 |Course Code||DPSY 8228||Course||Social and Emotional Development||Credits||(5 cr.)|

-In this course, students will examine the impact of social media and other digital technology on children, teens, and adults and at different stages of cognitive, social, and emotional development.
-Students will also examine how identity development, relationships, and socialization can be affected by the use of digital and social media.
-A historic review of electronic media research, including the effect of violent television on viewer behavior, will provide a foundation for examining the current impact of digital media.
-Current issues such as sexting, online harassment, cyberbullying, and cyberstalking will be explored, along with strategies for mitigating these issues.
-Similarly, positive impacts of social media such as building social groups, finding community, overriding generational gaps, seeking health and mental health support and resources will also be explored.
-Students will also examine generational, socioeconomic, and multicultural differences in access to and use of digital media.
-Digital media literacy and public policy will be explored, with an emphasis on positive social change.
+Students in this course examine the impact of social media and other digital technology on children, teens, and adults and at different stages of cognitive, social, and emotional development.
+They also examine how identity development, relationships, and socialization can be affected by the use of digital and social media.
+Students receive a historic review of electronic media research, including the effect of violent television on viewer behavior, which provides a foundation to examine the current impact of digital media.
+Current issues such as sexting, online harassment, cyberbullying, and cyberstalking are explored, along with strategies for mitigating these issues.
+Similarly, positive impacts of social media, such as building social groups, finding communities, overriding generational gaps, seeking health and mental health support and resources, are also explored.
+Students also examine generational, socioeconomic, and cultural differences in access to and use of digital media.
+Digital media literacy and public policy are explored, with an emphasis on positive social change.

 Students in this course examine biopsychosocial theories of sex differences and conceptions of gender.
 Topics include history and theoretical perspectives on gender, differentiation of sex versus gender, gender similarities and differences, gender identity, and transgender psychology.
 Students will also learn about stereotypes, socialization and culture-appropriate social roles, and influence of socialization agents, such as family, schools, peers, and media on gender role development.
 Through the course, students will address important developmental issues as they relate to gender, such as body image, sexuality, emotion, communication, and cognition, and also examine ethical considerations with regard to policy making and training on gender sensitivity.